sorsaffari/benchmark/README.md

 # Benchmark

-Benchmark is a piece of software used for measuring the performance of Grakn.
-It supports two main use cases:
+Benchmark is a piece of software used for generating data and measuring the performance of Grakn.
+It is composed of two main components:

-1. Benchmarking (done using the `runner` package)
+1. *GraknBenchmark*, used to run one of the two use cases (done using the `runner` package):

+       1. Generate data to different scales and profile performances with different sizes of graph

+       2. Profile an existing graph
-2. Visualising the benchmark result (done using the `dashboard` package)
+2. *Web Dashboard*, used for visualising the benchmark results (done using the `dashboard` package)

 ## Requirements